-Posted by Michael Rawluk (Prince George, Canada) on 11 May 2008 in Abstract & Conceptual and Portfolio.
+Michael Rawluk (Williams Lake, BC, Canada) on 11 May 2008 in Abstract & Conceptual.

 I appreciate your comments and constructive criticism.